champierre/geneva-drive-en/slides.md

 Next, let's create the bottom part of the drive wheel.

-Create a circular section with a radius of 'drive wheel bottom radius', and at a distance equal to the 'drive wheel bottom radius', create a cylinder with a radius of 'pin radius'.
+Create a circular section with a radius of <span class="variable">drive wheel bottom radius</span>, and at a distance equal to the <span class="variable">drive wheel bottom radius</span>, create a cylinder with a radius of <span class="variable">pin radius</span>.
 Both are lifted to a height of 0mm (base).

 <div class="flex justify-center">
 　　<img src="/drive_wheel_bottom.gif" style="width: 70%">